Privacy policy

 • Profile information

-Legitimate interest: The processing is necessary to satisfy our legitimate interest in communicating about us, our business, and our services.
-Personal data is saved for this purpose as long as there is an active relationship and for a period of 12 months thereafter for the same purpose.
+Personal data is retained for this purpose as long as there is an active relationship and for a period of 12 months thereafter for the same purpose.
 Published personal data in digital channels, e.g., in our feeds on LinkedIn, is saved until further notice.

 Communication between employees and external persons